draphick/pyDiscordBotPlain/README.md

 No one likes a teacher's pet.

 + Add new commands to the discord bot
-+ Join you discord bot to a server
++ Join your discord bot to a server
 + Have someone test and break one of your bot commands